 Forgot to RSVP

 You can always guarantee that you will have several people that show up that did not notify you in advance.
 This is especially true for students, faculty and staff.

 No shows are as certain as the people that don’t RSVP.
 On most occasions the no shows balance out the people that show up unannounced.
 If it is urgent that you know the exact number ahead of time, try contacting everyone to confirm their arrival the day before the event.
 Also call those that have not sent an RSVP to make sure they got the invite.

 Website for your event

-It is very important to create (and regularly update) a dedicated website for your event.
+It is important to create (and regularly update) a dedicated website for your event.
 For promotion and for historical archiving, it’s very helpful to have a permanent place where guests can go to get information.
+Aventri can help you create a website.
 You always want to drive your guests to your website with more information.Include some basic details on the website:

 - Event date/time/place

 - Speaker(s) name and brief biographical information (consider linking to a lengthier speaker bio or CV)

 - Description of the event (what to expect if attending)